Seekatar/OktaPosh/docs/Get-OktaLog.md

 ## SYNOPSIS
 Get Okta system log entries.
 Defaults to getting 50 within last 10 minutes

+## DESCRIPTION
+By default this returns text output with local time, severity, actor, displayMessage, result, reason, and uuid.
+If you want to get the raw log to get more data, use -JSON or -Object.

 ## SYNTAX

 ### Query (Default)